defiant00/dnd/README.md

   * there are two main types of stakes, those Oakenbeard brings, and those from the centaur herd
   * Eyl'teria oversees the area as well and is on good terms with Oakenbeard, calls him Rommeas
 * Who summoned the Spectator to prevent the rift from being barriered?

+* Anno has the recruitment dagger from Germain for the Duskspire thieves' guild
+  * has "Truth in Shadow" on the guard in thieves cant

 * potentially long term Oakenbeard shows back up but is different
   * may be latched on to by some powerful entity, and he's holding it back for now